RealmKebab/liquid/README.md

 # What?
 [Liquid](https://modrinth.com/modpack/liquid) is a non-configured, normal set of performance that you would see in minecraft `/User/AppData/.minecraft/mods` folders turned into a modpack.

-Your FPS heavily depends on your system.
-And no, I'm not doing a test on 1.20 because I've already given the test results on 1.19.4 in the description of the modpack.

 [![Environment](https://img.shields.io/badge/environment-client-1976d2?style=flat-square)](https://www.tutorialspoint.com/difference-between-client-and-server)
 [![Mod Loader](https://img.shields.io/badge/mod%20loader-fabric-d64541?style=flat-square)](https://fabricmc.net)